KingsleyIke/Enum-Vs-Sealead-Class/README.md

 | In procedural programming, function is more important than data.| In object oriented programming, data is more important than function.
 | Procedural programming is based on unreal world.| Object oriented programming is based on real world.
 | Examples: C, FORTRAN, Pascal, Basic etc.| Examples: C++, Java, Python, C# etc.

+## Lazy Keyword
+The concept of lazy properties, or lazy initialization was designed to defer initialization of objects to the point when they are actually necessary.
+The initialization sequence runs when the object is accessed in the code, not at its declaration.
+Which also means that if it is never used, it is never initialized.
+And this translates to not running unnecessary code, a smaller memory footprint, and hence, faster execution.

+## val and var Keyword
+var is like a general variable and can be assigned multiple times and is known as the mutable variable in Kotlin.
+Whereas val is a constant variable and can not be assigned multiple times and can be Initialized only single time and is known as the immutable variable

+## Lateinit
+To defer the initialization of variables, we can specify that a field is lateinit.
+We are informing the compiler that this variable will be assigned later and we are freeing the compiler from the responsibility of making sure that this variable gets initialized: